Bayesian Analysis of Sigmoidal Gaussian Cox Processes via Data Augmentation: Point process modelling

 provided it is finite.

-The approach outlined above is very much inspired by Janossy measures \citep{janossy1950absorption} and how they describe point process distributions.
+The approach outlined above is inspired by Janossy measures \citep{janossy1950absorption} and how they describe point process distributions.
 More recently, both \citet{rao2017bayesian} and \citet{zhang2017independence} defined a measure akin to \eqref{CSmeas}.
 Distinctively though, both papers consider FPPs to be ordered, albeit arbitrarily so.
-There is nothing inherently contradictory with this approach, but considering FPPs as sets is more in line with the established theory and also slightly streamlines the proof of Theorem \ref{colThm} below.

-Finally, the counting-scattering measure approach is also easily adaptable to more general spaces $\cS$.
-The measure $\mu_{\text f}$ as expressed in \eqref{CSmeas} is an hybrid between the counting and the Lebesgue measure, but the scattering part of the distribution could use any $\sigma$-finite measure over a space $\cS$ that may not be Euclidian.
-This will be useful in Section \ref{Marks} when we consider FPPs with marks in general spaces.
+There is nothing inherently contradictory with this approach, but considering FPPs as sets is more in line with the established theory.
+Finally, the counting-scattering measure approach is also more easily adapted to more general spaces $\cS$.
+The measure $\mu_{\text f}$ as expressed in \eqref{CSmeas} is a hybrid between the counting and Lebesgue measures, but the scattering part of the distribution could use any $\sigma$-finite measure over a space $\cS$ that may not be Euclidian.
+This will be useful in the next section when we consider FPPs with marks in general spaces.